Techtonica/curriculum/javascript/first-js-oop-project.md

 ### Independent Practice

-- Make changes in the structure of array to understand the iteration process.
+- Make changes in the structure of array like adding or removing elements or objects, to understand the iteration process.
-- Go through the concept of "each" in jQuery which will allow you to know more about jQuery.
+- Go through the concept of [each](http://api.jquery.com/jquery.each/) in jQuery which will allow you to know more about ery.